phuais/multilandr/README.md

 outputs the metrics available by `landscapemetrics`.

-In this example, we are calculating the percentage of the landscape (`"pland"`) and the number of patches (`"np"`) for each one of the land covers of the main raster (`level = "class"`).
+In this example, we are calculating the percentage of the landscape (`"pland"`) and the edge density (`"ed"`) for each one of the land covers of the main raster (`level = "class"`).
 In the argument `absence_values`, one can define which value should have a given metric when the class (land cover) is not present in the landscape.
-Here, it makes sense that this value should be zero for each metric.
+Here, it makes sense that this value should be zero for the percentage of the landscape for a given land cover, in the absence of this class.
 Note that, if not defined, the value in the case of absence of the given land cover will be `NA`.

 Calculation of other non-typical landscape metrics can be calculated, specially for those raster layers with continuous values.
 Here, we calculate the mean value and a user-defined calculation for the NDVI values, inside argument `ext_calc`.
-The `1` indicates that calculations must be performed for the first extra raster layer contained within the ‘MultiLand’ object (in this example, the unique one).
+The `NDVI` indicates that calculations must be performed for the first extra raster layer contained within the ‘MultiLand’ object (in this example, the unique one).

 ``` r
 # User-defined function: quotient between mean and standard deviation